 Mah Meri Cultural Village – Watch a traditional dance, buy handicrafts and learn to make headdresses using palm fronds.
 RM5.00/pax for walk-in visitors.
 Appointments are not necessary.

-Amverton Cove Golf & Island Resort (Check pricing) – Deluxe and luxury villas available, with plenty of activities (open to non-guests), including archery, flying fox, rock climbing, paintball, abseiling, kayaking, ATV, fishing, cycling and an Animal Island.
+Amverton Cove Golf & Island Resort (Check pricing) – Fully-integrated resort with luxury villas available and plenty of activities (open to non-guests) including archery, flying fox, rock climbing, paintball, abseiling, kayaking, ATV, fishing, cycling and an Animal Island.

 LS Fishing Pond – Popular giant grouper fishing pond (catch and release).

-Pulau Carey beach (location provided in the map below) – Though not suitable for swimming, the beach in Carey Island, called Pantai Tanjung Rhu, is good enough for relaxation and photography.
-Location is provided in the map below.
+Pulau Carey beach (location in map below) – Though not suitable for swimming, the beach in Carey Island, called Pantai Tanjung Rhu, is good enough for relaxation and photography.
+Its location is pointed out in the map below.

-Oil palm plantations – The oil palm estates on Carey Island are mostly owned by Sime Darby Berhad, the world’s largest producer of certified sustainable palm oil.
-Visitors wishing to tour the oil palm estates on the island must obtain prior permission from the company, who allows educational visits every once in a while.
+Oil palm plantations – Much of Carey Island is covered with vast oil palm estates mostly owned by Sime Darby Bhd, the world’s largest producer of certified sustainable palm oil.
+Educational visits with prior permission from the company are allowed every once in a while.